 Nearly one in three healthcare staff members works in a purely administrative role.
 The prior authorization process is a major pain point, with 94% of physicians reporting that it delays patient care.
 This is where administrative AI offers a powerful solution.
 AI voice agents can automate phone calls to insurance companies, navigate complex phone menus, verify benefits, and check on prior authorization statuses.
 This frees up staff to focus on patients and can dramatically speed up the care process.
 For example, one Northeast gastroenterology group deployed AI voice agents and now handles over half of its scheduling and waitlist calls with AI, quickly reducing backlogs and getting patients seen sooner.

-Solutions like these show how AI can solve real world problems without making life or death clinical decisions.
+Solutions like these show how AI can solve practical problems without making critical life and death decisions.
 By handling high volume, repetitive tasks, AI improves efficiency, reduces staff burnout, and enhances the patient experience.
 If you are exploring how to reduce administrative burdens at your practice, you can learn more about AI powered healthcare voice agents and see how they work.

 So, should AI be used in healthcare?
 The evidence suggests a clear but conditional yes.
 When developed thoughtfully, implemented responsibly, and overseen by human experts, AI has the potential to make healthcare more accurate, efficient, and accessible.